 - John Guest fittings provide superior protection against leaks

 - Makes RO water 2x faster than other systems

 - Powerful carbon filtration for better-tasting water

 - Adds calcium only to boost pH

-#3 Express Water Alkaline UV Water Treatment System
+#3) Express Water ROALKUV10M Alkaline UV Reverse Osmosis System

 You also get a wide range of alkaline minerals including calcium, magnesium, and potassium.
 We refer to these minerals as the power 3 since they’re the most essential minerals we need daily for good health.